 Eun palmed the center of her forehead.
 “Duh.
 Of course.”

 “Okay,” she said.
 “My perception’s Slideways.
-There’s a bar above the sword and one above the shield…” She pointed at the air above the sword, then moved her finger a few degrees left, indicating the air above the shield.
+There’s a bar above the sword and one above the shield…” She pointed at the air above the sword, then moved her finger a few degrees to her left, indicating the air above the shield.
 “They’re mostly black, with just a little bit of green coming in from the left.
 Kinda like life bars in a fighter versus fighter video game.”

 “Oh shit.”
 Peter maowed down some zaps.
 “Okay…cool.
 I see them too.”